meetiosdev/CheckAppVersion/README.md

 How to Use
 To check for updates and prompt users to update, simply call the checkForUpdate method with the desired force update option.

-Force Update: Displays an alert to users with no option to cancel.
+**Force Update**: Displays an alert to users with no option to cancel.
 Users are forced to update.

 ```
 AppVersion.checkForUpdate(forceUpdate: true)